arsalan-anwari/thesis_project_f2/README.md

 [8]: File containing receptors as SF object.

-[9]: File containing BDP hyperparameters
+[9]: File containing BDP hyperparameters.

-[10]: File containing the settings used to calculate BDP hyperparameters
+[10]: File containing the settings used to calculate BDP hyperparameters.

-[11]: File containing the CRS of BRP Gewaspercelen map used as source map
+[11]: File containing the CRS of BRP Gewaspercelen map used as source map.

 [12]: File containing the reference map used to perform tesselation.

-[13]: File containing the coordinates in (WG:84) of the KNMI stations
+[13]: File containing the coordinates in (WG:84) of the KNMI stations.

 [14]: File containing daily weather data for windspeed of the KNMI stations in the year 2017.

-[15]: Contains the documentation how to use and tweak the dynamic training routine of file [2]
+[15]: Contains the documentation how to use and tweak the dynamic training routine of file [2].

 [16]: Copy of thesis paper

+[17]: Copy of thesis poster used in presentation.

-[17]: Copy of asside used in appendix of thesis paper
+[18]: Copy of asside used in appendix of thesis paper.

-[18]: Knitted html file of execution in file [1]
+[19]: Knitted html file of execution in file [1].

-[19]: Knitted html file of execution in file [4]
+[20]: Knitted html file of execution in file [4]